jamie-alnasir/hercules/README.md

 Removal of this specific character can be achieved using the "tr" command:

 tr -d ',' < input.sam >output.sam

+3) ** GTF file must be sorted ** on chromosome and feature start columns in ascending order to enable partitioning of the reads which uses a binary search optimisation.
+This can be achieved as follows:

+cat input.gtf | sort -k1 | sort -k3n,3 $1 > output.gtf

 CODE FILES AND THEIR PURPOSE